 In my opinion, there are two main ways to be really good at puck possession: power or agility.
 Players such as the Bruins' Charlie Coyle use their large frames to protect the puck from opposing players with power, whereas more agile players like Brad Marchand use their agility (edge work and skating) to protect the puck.
 While both are different approaches, they are both very effective.

 In the image below, we take a look at Boston Bruin center Charlie Coyle and how he utilizes his size and body positioning to protect the puck.
 Note how Coyle does nothing fancy but places his body between the defender and the puck, making it virtually impossible for the

 defender to get the puck.
 Note Coyle also brings his front knee forward (ahead of the opposing player) to gain a lead and also provide an additional layer of puck protection from the pending stick check.
 Beyond the obvious puck protection benefits, this image also showcases that Coyle provided himself with a few other positive options.

-First, with his body protecting the puck and his lead knee out ahead of the opposing player, Coyle could simply keep angling toward the net and use his momentum and body positioning to drive hard to the goal.
-Additionally, with the puck out of reach of the defender Coyle is in a great position to fire a high quality backhand shot or provide a shot/rebound sequence for a teammate.
-One other possibility here is Coyle forces the defender to haul him down, drawing a penalty and giving his team a power play opportunity.
+First, with his body protecting the puck and his lead knee out ahead of the opposing player, Coyle could keep angling toward the net and use his momentum and body positioning to drive hard to the goal.
+Additionally, with the puck out of reach of the defender Coyle is in a great position to fire a high-quality backhand shot or provide a shot/rebound sequence for a teammate.
+One other possibility here is that Coyle forces the defender to haul him down, drawing a penalty and giving his team a power play opportunity.

-Last but certainly not least, Coyle could realize he may not be able to beat the defender in a foot race to the net, so he could simply carve a sharp turn away from the defender (shake him off if you will) and look to pass to a trailing teammate creating a good scoring opportunity for the team.
+Last but certainly not least, Coyle could realize he may not be able to beat the defender in a foot race to the net, so he could carve a sharp turn away from the defender (shake him off, if you will) and look to pass to a trailing teammate creating a good scoring opportunity for the team.